paquettm/420-302-VA_A23/LAB_ESP32_MQTT.md

 1. **Assemble the Circuit:**
    - Place the ESP32 development board on a breadboard.
    - Connect one leg of the photocell to one terminal of the 10k-ohm resistor.
-   - Connect the other leg of the photocell to the ESP32's analog pin (e.g., A0).
+   - Connect the other leg of the photocell to the ESP32's VCC pin (e.g., A0).
    - Connect the other terminal of the resistor to the ESP32's ground (GND) pin.
-   - Connect a jumper wire from the junction of the photocell and resistor to the ESP32's 3.3V pin.
+   - Connect a jumper wire from the junction of the photocell and resistor a usable ESP32 analog input pin, e.g., GPIO34 as used in the code below.

    Your circuit should resemble a voltage divider, with the photocell and resistor connected in series between 3.3V and GND, and the junction connected to the ESP32's analog pin.

+   Note: Consult the pinout for your board to know the exact pinout.
+GPIO pin numbers (logical) are used in the code, not physical (sequential from 1 to ...) pin numbers.

+   Note: ESP32 ADC2 pins cannot be used when Wi-Fi is used.
+So, if you’re using Wi-Fi and you’re having trouble getting the value from an ADC2 GPIO, you may consider using an ADC1 GPIO instead, that should solve your problem.

-2. **Calibration (Optional):**
+3. **Calibration (Optional):**
    - For accurate light measurements, calibrate the sensor in a known lighting condition (e.g., full daylight and complete darkness).
    - Use a multimeter to measure the resistance of the photocell in both conditions and note the values.
    - Use these values to map the photocell resistance to a lighting level in your Arduino code (explained in the code section).